JasoonS/EM-Token/README.md

 function decimals() external view returns (uint8);
 function version() external pure returns (string memory);
 ```

+The meaning of these fields are mostly self-explanatory:
+* **name**: This is a human-readable form of the name of the token, such as "ioCash EUR token"
+* **symbol**: This is meant to be a unique identifier or _ticker_, e.g. to be used in trading systems - e.g. "SANEUR"
+* **currency**: This is the standardized symbol of the currency backing the token, e.g. "EUR", "USD", "GBO", etc. The underlying currency of the token determines the market risk the token is subject to, so market makers can know what they are dealing with, and can hedge accordingly.
+Note that different EM Tokens issued by different licensed institutions will be different and non interchangeable (e.g. SANUSD vs JPMUSD), yet they can have the same underlying currency (USD in this case) which would mean that they have the same market risk (yet different counterparty risk)
+* **decimals**: The number of decimals of currency represented by number balances in the token.
+For example if _decimals_ is 2 and ```balanceOf(wallet)``` yields 1000, this would represent 10.00 units of currency.
+Note that _decimals_ is only provided for informational purposes and does not play any meaningful role in the internal implementation
+* **version**: This is an optional string with information about the token contract version, typically implemented as a constant in the code

 The ```Created``` event is sent upon contract instantiation:
 ```